Lyft crowdsources driver data to train its autonomous vehicle systems

 The R&D division behind Lyft’s efforts — Level 5 — was founded in July 2017, and it has developed novel 3D segmentation frameworks, methods of evaluating energy efficiency in vehicles, and techniques for tracking vehicle movement using crowdsourced maps, among other things.
 Last year, Lyft announced the opening of a new road test site in Palo Alto, California, near its Level 5 division’s headquarters.
 That development came after a year in which Lyft expanded access to its employee self-driving service in Palo Alto with human safety drivers on board in a limited area.

-In November 2019, Lyft revealed that its autonomous cars were driving 4 times more miles on a quarterly basis than they were six months ago and that it has about 400 employees dedicated to development globally (up from 300).
-And in May, the company partnered with Google parent company Alphabet’s Waymo to enable customers to hail driverless Waymo cars from the Lyft app in Phoenix, Arizona.
+In November 2019, Lyft revealed that its autonomous cars were driving 4 times more miles on a quarterly basis than they were six months before and that it has about 400 employees dedicated to development globally (up from 300).
+In May, the company partnered with Google parent company Alphabet’s Waymo to enable customers to hail driverless Waymo cars from the Lyft app in Phoenix.
 And Lyft has an ongoing collaboration with self-driving car startup Aptiv, which makes a small fleet of autonomous vehicles available to Lyft customers in Las Vegas.